Rishabhanatha: Rule, administration and teachings

 Rishabhanatha was born in bhoga-bhumi or the age of omnipresent happiness.
 It is further suggested that no one had to work because of miraculous wish-fulfilling trees called the kalpavrikshas.
 It is stated that people approached the king for help due to decreased efficacy of the trees with passage of time.
 Rishabhanatha is then said to have taught them six main professions.
 These were: (1) Asi (swordsmanship for protection), (2) Masi (writing skills), (3) Krishi (agriculture), (4) Vidya (knowledge), (5) Vanijya (trade and commerce) and (6) Shilp (crafts).
 In other words, he is credited with introducing karma-bhumi (the age of action) by founding arts and professions to enable householders to sustain themselves.
 Rishabhanatha is credited in Jainism to have invented and taught fire, cooking and all the skills needed for human beings to live.
 In total, Rishabhanatha is said to have taught seventy-two sciences to men and sixty-four to women.
-The institution of marriage is stated to have come into existence after his marriage marked the precedence.
+The institution of marriage is stated to have come into existence after his marriage to Sunanda marked the precedence.
 According to Paul Dundas, Rishabhanatha, in Jainism, is thus not merely a spiritual teacher, but the one who founded knowledge in its various forms.
 He is depicted as a form of culture hero for the current cosmological cycle.

 Traditional sources state that Rishabhanatha was the first king who established his capital at Vinitanagara (Ayodhya).
 He is claimed to have given first laws for governance by a king.
-He is said to have established the three-fold varna system based on professions consisting of kshatriyas (warriors), vaishyas (merchants) and shudras (manual workers).
-Bharata is said to have added fourth varna, brahmin to the system.
+He is said to have established the three-fold varna system based on professions consisting of kshatriyas (warriors), vaishyas (merchants) and shudras (artisans).
+Bharata is said to have added the fourth varna, brahmin to the system.